 Ralof tried to wave her off.
 "Gerdur I'm fine, there's no need to fuss over me.
 My friend here was adept at healing magic and mended my wounds."
 Ralof jabbed a thumb at Archer, who stepped forth to make himself known.

 It was then that Gerdur finally took notice of Archer.
 Her eyes widened, and she looked back at her brother as if he were a man gone mad.
-"You befriended an Imperial?"
+"You befriended a Legionary?"

-"He's not an Imperial, sister; that I can swear to you," Ralof assured her.
+"He's not a Legionary, sister; that I can swear to you," Ralof assured her.
 He looked over his shoulder at Archer, then back to Gerdur.
 "Sister, can we please sit down somewhere quiet?
 My friend and I will explain everything, but we need to speak, now."

 "Why?
 Has something happened?"
 Gerdur asked, concerned.

 Ralof's expression turned stony.
 "Yes.
 Something big.
 Very big.
-Possibly bigger than even the Civil War."
+Possibly bigger than even the war."
 Gerdur's blue eyes went wide.

 "Very well.
 We will speak," Gerdur told him, nodding.
 She turned towards the lumber-mill.
 "Hod!
 Come down here!"